 Parks and gardens

 With over 90 parks and gardens, it is no wonder that Glasgow is known as the Dear Green Place.
 Here are our top picks to visit in each of the city's neighbourhoods.

 Parks in Glasgow city centre

 Parks in the west end

 Kelvingrove Park is a classic example of a Victorian park, set on the banks of the River Kelvin.
 Two of the city's grandest buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
 The park also boasts the open-air arts venue Kelvingrove Bandstand and Amphitheatre, two play parks and a skatepark.

 The Botanic Gardens offer a peaceful blend of green space, woodland walks and river walks by the River Kelvin.
 The Gardens are also home to two glasshouses, including the Kibble Palace, which houses plants from all around the world and marble statues.

-Victoria Park is one of Glasgow's prettiest parks.
-It boasts an extensive range of formal floral displays, a large boating pond and children's play park.
+Victoria Park is one of Glasgow's prettiest parks with a range of floral displays, a large boating pond and children's play park.
 Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, with tree trunks thought to be around 330 million years old.